Firstp1ck/Hyprland-Simple-Setup/README.md

 ## Environment Setup

-- The Setup is designed to run from EndeavourOS with KDE preinstalled.
+- The Setup is designed to run from EndeavourOS and Arch (with Hyprland selceted in the archinstall script).
 - You may need to modify the script for other distros or environments.
 - Uses stow to manage dotfiles.
 The stow setupscript makes backups from the original dotfiles in the home directory.

 ## Prerequisites
-- Arch-based Linux distribution (tested on EndeavourOS with KDE)
+- Arch-based Linux distribution (tested on EndeavourOS and Arch)
 - Base development tools (`git`, `sudo`)
 - YAY AUR helper (will be installed if missing)
-- A directory containing your wallpapers
+- A directory containing your wallpapers (Will use Default Wallpapers from the Repository otherwise)
 - Internet connection for package downloads

 ## Installation Details